The following criteria must be met in order to establish a student association at OsloMet:

 3. Publication and updating of information provided by student associations

 Registered information about the association will be published on OsloMet's website, together with a link to the association's own website.

 Registered student associations must update the information registered about them at least once every six months (after the initial registration).
 The associations must confirm their information even if there are no changes to report.
 If the statutes have been amended, an updated copy of the statutes must be enclosed.
 In the event of changes to the address of the association or contact person and other important changes, the information should be updated as changes occur.

 If an association fails to update its information for a period of twelve months, or no longer meets the criteria for being recognised as a student association, its registration shall be terminated immediately.

-As a result, the association will no longer be able to enjoy the benefits that the university college offers its recognised student associations.
-Any information on the HiOA website about the student association in question will also be removed.
+As a result, the association will no longer be able to enjoy the benefits that the university offers its recognised student associations.
+Any information on the OsloMet website about the student association in question will also be removed.

 4. Breach of contract